memochou1993/json2markdown/README.md

 ### Using with ES Modules

-Import the module and use it:
+To get started with ES Modules, simply import the module and use it in your code:

 ```js
 import { Converter } from '@memochou1993/json2markdown';